Alf Schnéevoigt

 Alf Schnéevoigt (25 December 1915 – 22 April 1982) was a Danish photographer born to George Schnéevoigt and Henriette Mathilde Frederiksen.
 At the beginning of World War II Schnéevoigt worked as a film photographer at ASA.
 He was subsequently with Frikorps Danmark on the eastern front and photographed for Die Deutsche Wochenschau.

-Schnéevoigt was arrested on 6 May 1945 at his residence for the alleged murder of Jørgen Buntzen and Hipoen Herskov.
-On November 14, 1946, he was sentenced to death.
-He did not manage to be executed before 1947, where the sentence was changed to life in prison.
+Schnéevoigt was arrested on 6 May 1945 at his residence for the murders of Jørgen Buntzen and Hipoen Herskov.
+On November 14, 1946, he was found guilty and sentenced to death.
+However, in 1947, his sentence was changed to life in prison.
 After 10 years in prison he was released.